Playing It Safe this Holiday Season: Toy Safety

 - Don’t be a magnet for danger.
 Magnets can pose a serious health risk if swallowed.
 Choose toys and games that don’t have magnetic parts.

 - Quality, not quantity.
-A toy is no good if it falls apart in the first 15 minutes.
+A toy is no good if it falls apart in the first 15 minutes of use.
 Select high-quality toys that can stand up to a good toddler pounding.

 - Think thinking toys.
 Toys like shape sorters, stacking blocks and puzzles with large pieces are great ideas for smaller children because they help develop your child’s fine motor and cognitive skills.

 - Don’t string it along.
 Some pull toys have cords; other toys may have straps or cords.
-Make sure these are less than 7 inches to prevent unintentional strangulation and make sure they are secure.
+Make sure these are less than 7 inches long to prevent unintentional strangulation and make sure they are secure.

 - Stick with manual toys.
 Electrified toys can cause burns or electric shock when a young child tries to use them.
 That also includes toys that use batteries, which may find their way into little mouths.
 Batteries contain alkaline corrosives that can cause severe burns if they leak.